feathers-plus/docs/source/v1/feathers-vuex/mixins.md

 ## Using a dynamic service

-You can actually pass a computed property to access a dynamic service name, so you can change the service name on the fly.
+It's possible to change the service name on the fly.
+To do this, pass a function (which becomes a computed property) that returns another string property from the viewModel.
 Below is an example of how to set that up.
-Notice how the `serviceName` attribute is changed after three seconds.
+The `serviceName` attribute is set to `"videos"`, initially.
+The `setTimeout` in the `created` method changes the value to `"users"` after three seconds.
+When the serviceName changes, the users service is queried automatically.
+The `items` property will then update to be the newly fetched users instead of the video records that it contained before.
 The `items` option is used to rename the items to something more generic.

 ```
 <template>